The Quite Unknown Story of CO2 Measurements--in the 1820s

 Finally, carbon dioxide concentrations in the mountains were slightly higher than in the plains; yet, differences were small.
 Hence (again, in units per 10,000 units of air), at the same times of day, measurements taken at the Col de Faucille, which is 963m above Lake Geneva [the peak is at 1,322m above sea level] yielded the following results: 4.43; 4.54; 3.69; 3.60; 4.22; 3.95; in Chambésy: 4.14; 4.15; 3.87; 3.22; 3.55; 3.15; there were no significant differences to measurements taken at the peak of La Dôle at 1,267m above Lake Geneva [elevation 1,677m].
 Moreover, no increase of carbon dioxide concentration was present at higher elevations during nighttime…

-The sum of these measurements shows that ambient atmospheric air contains an average of no more than approx. 4/10,000 or 0.04 one-hundreds of carbon dioxide per unit of volume, and while this concentration fluctuates quite largely from its average but if considered against the total of ambient air, these fluctuations are but very small.
+The sum of these measurements shows that ambient atmospheric air contains an average of no more than approx. 4/10,000 or 0.04 one-hundreds of carbon dioxide per unit of volume [i.e., about 400 ppm], and while this concentration fluctuates quite largely from its average but if considered against the total of ambient air, these fluctuations are but very small.
 We can neither judge whether the average concentration of carbon dioxide in the atmosphere remains constant or is subject to change over time, nor do we know the origins of this concentration. [line break added]

 Large forests, such as those in the Département des Landes in France, which grow on sandy soil that does no contain any trace of carbon, get [their carbon dioxide] from this source [i.e., the atmosphere].